mihai011/EpicShelter/README.md

 # EpicShelter

-Program that enables the transmission of data between Amazon S3, Google Drive and Microsoft Azure Storage (or OneDrive)
+This is just a messy proof of concept that enables the transmission of data between Amazon S3 and  Google Drive.

+Further development on a more elaborate project will follow soon.